 Pre Dance 1 (ages 3-4), and Pre Dance 2 (ages 4 1/2- 5): Movement classes that explore rhythm, song, body awareness, locomotor skills, and creative expression.
 Exercises are geared to the developmental needs of preschoolers, and pre-kintergardeners.
 Children must be potty-trained, and able to be independent from their parent for the class.

 Ballet 1-5 (ages 7-above) and Teen/Adult Ballet: Most children are ready for the exercise at the barre and in the center by age 7 or 8 years.
 Careful, safe instruction allows the child to progress at his/her own pace to the next level.
 Correct body alignment and placement, along with understanding of musicality and expressiveness are emphasized.
-Ballet 3 and 4 meet twice per week,and Ballet 5 meets 3 times per week.
+Ballet 2B meets twice per week, Ballet 3 meets 3 times per week, Ballet 4 meets 4 times per week, and Ballet 5 meets 5 times per week.

-Pointe: Girls in Ballet 4 begin preparation for pointe work.
-When ready, they progress to pointe work at the barre, as well as advancement to Ballet 5 and pointe work in the center and across the floor.
+Pointe: Girls in Ballet 3 begin preparation for pointe work by taking the Pre Pointe/Pointe 1 class.
+Girls in Ballet 4 continue preparation for pointe work, progress to pointe work at the barre, as well as advancement to pointe work in the center and across the floor.
+Eventually they progress to Ballet 5 and Pointe 2, continuing and improving pointe work in the center and across the floor.

 Tap 1-4 and Teen/Adult Tap: Tap and rhythms are taught with emphasis on correct technique and individual expression.
 Choreography and improvisation are both taught, as well as a respect and knowledge of the history of tap and the great tap legends.